buildbot/buildbot/master/docs/manual/configuration/reporters/mail_notifier.rst

 .. note::

-   If you see ``twisted.mail.smtp.TLSRequiredError`` exceptions in the log while using TLS, this can be due *either* to the server not supporting TLS or to a missing `PyOpenSSL`_ package on the BuildMaster system.
+   If you see ``twisted.mail.smtp.TLSRequiredError`` exceptions in the log while using TLS, this can be due *either* to the server not supporting TLS or a missing `PyOpenSSL`_ package on the BuildMaster system.

-In some cases it is desirable to have different information then what is provided in a standard MailNotifier message.
+In some cases, it is desirable to have different information than what is provided in a standard MailNotifier message.
-For this purpose MailNotifier provides the argument ``messageFormatter`` (an instance of ``MessageFormatter``) which allows for the creation of messages with unique content.
+For this purpose, MailNotifier provides the argument ``messageFormatter`` (an instance of ``MessageFormatter``), which allows for creating messages with unique content.

 For example, if only short emails are desired (e.g., for delivery to phones):